Terms of Reference 2017-2018

-- To review the membership of those members of Council who have, without giving good cause, failed to attend a minimum of two scheduled meetings of Council in the academic year, and making recommendations to Council (or to Senate through Council) as appropriate.
+- To review the membership of those members of Council who have, without giving good cause, failed to attend a minimum of three scheduled meetings of Council in the academic year, and making recommendations to Council (or to Senate through Council) as appropriate.
 The Committee shall also review the record of attendance of members of Council at any University committees to which they have been appointed.

 - To make recommendations to Council with regard to the acceptance of donations, and the naming of University buildings, rooms, open spaces and other facilities.

 - To consider and make recommendations on any general matters of governance and procedure referred to it by Council.